USACE/pallid-sturgeon-ui/README.md

 # Pallid Sturgeon UI

-This is the React frontend of the DASH website.
+This is the React frontend of the Pallid Sturgeon website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts